 Faculty and Staff awards from ISU and the College of Liberal Arts and Sciences

 Iowa State University and the College of Liberal Arts and Sciences has honored Chemistry faculty and staff with awards.
+They will be awarded at the Fall Convocation ceremony on Tuesday, September 5 at 3:30 PM in the Memorial Union Sun Room.

 Emily Smith received the ISU Mid-Career Achievement in Research Award.
 This award recognizes faculty members who have demonstrated outstanding accomplishments in research and/or creative activity at the mid-career stage.
 Emily joined the department in 2006 in our analytical chemistry group.